jundalisay/superblist/content/en/research/indian/gospel/appendix-b.md

 ---
-title: "A LETTER"
+title: "A Letter"
 image: "/covers/rama.jpg"
 heading: "Appendix B"
-weight: 87
+weight: 400
-description: ""
+description: "Written to M. from by Ashwini Kumar Dutta"
 ---

 (Written to M. from by Ashwini Kumar Dutta)